Loading IndicatorLoading Indicator

 Summary

-- Four Pillars said it raised Series A funding from global cryptocurrency venture capital (VC) firms Pantera Capital and Further Ventures, giving the company a valuation of 30 billion won ($21.7 million).
+• Four Pillars said it raised a Series A investment from global crypto VCs Pantera Capital and Further Ventures, giving the company a valuation of $21.7 million.

-- Four Pillars said the investment will serve as a catalyst for its rebranding as a blockchain solutions company, as it moves into "Chapter 2" focused on creating tangible value through institutional seminars, validator infrastructure and product development.
+• Four Pillars said it will use the investment to rebrand itself as a blockchain solutions company and focus on creating practical value through institutional seminars, validator infrastructure, and product implementation.

 Forecast Trend Report by Period

 Four Pillars plans to use the investment to push ahead with a rebranding.
-Kim presented the company's new identity as a blockchain solutions provider.
-Research was not an end in itself for Four Pillars, but a process of proving its capabilities, he said.
-The company is now moving into what he called "Chapter 2," focused on generating tangible value through institutional seminars, validator infrastructure and product development.
+Kim outlined the company's new identity as a blockchain solutions company.
+He said research had not been an end in itself, but a process of proving the company's capabilities.
+Four Pillars now aims to enter what he called "Chapter 2" by creating practical value through institutional seminars, validator infrastructure and product implementation.

-Kim also emphasized the importance of expanding the business.
-The crypto market has entered a stage where the key question is no longer its potential, but what companies can actually build, he said.
-Blockchain, he added, is moving beyond speculation and becoming a technology that creates real added value.
+Kim also underscored the importance of expanding the business.
+The crypto market has entered a stage where what matters is no longer potential, but what companies can actually build, he said.
+Blockchain is also moving beyond speculation and becoming a technology that creates tangible added value.

-With regulatory frameworks also taking shape, the value of deep and trusted relationships is increasing, Kim said.
-Four Pillars aims to be the most reliable partner linking Asia and global markets, as well as Web3 and traditional finance, or TradFi.
+With regulatory frameworks taking shape, the value of deep and trusted relationships is rising, Kim said.
+Four Pillars aims to become the most trusted partner linking Asia and global markets, as well as Web3 and traditional finance, or TradFi.

 JOON HYOUNG LEE